MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### LDAP
 _Publisher: BA Insight_

 BA Insight's LDAP Connector enables organizations to connect to any LDAP compliant directory and index any record from it.
-Organizatins can filter to specific subsets of the directory and retrieve only specifc fields, making it simple to search for users, contract or groups stored anywhere in your directory.
+Organizations can filter to specific subsets of the directory and retrieve only specifc fields, making it simple to search for users, contract or groups stored anywhere in your directory.

 [Deploy this Graph connector](https://www.bainsight.com/connectors/ldap-connector-for-sharepoint-azure-elasticsearch/)